Silvanous Foundation

 Silvanus Foundation c/o Tribute to Fallen Heroes (EiN# 88-0820710) is a 501(c)(3) exempt from federal income tax under Internal Revenue Code (IRC) Section 501 (c) (3).
 Donors can deduct contributions they make to you under IRC Section 170.
 Silvanus Foundation is also qualified to receive tax deductible bequests, devise, transfers or gift under section 2055, 2106 or 2522.
 IRS determined you are a public charity under the IRC Section listed at the top of the approved letter.

-Please mail your donation check to:
+or mail your donation check to

 Silvanus Foundation